Why Choose Nepal for Trekking Adventures?

 - National Park or Conservation Area Permits

-- Examples: Sagarmatha National Park Permit for Everest Base Camp, Annapurna Conservation Area Permit (ACAP) for Annapurna Circuit.
+- Examples: Sagarmatha National Park Permit for the Everest region, Annapurna Conservation Area Permit (ACAP) for the Annapurna Circuit.

 - Restricted Area Permits